comp-physics/PyQBMMlib/README.md

 ## Current capabilities

-PyQBMMlib currently has all the capabilities of QBMMlib except for traditional CQMOM, which was elided in lieu of CHyQMOM.
+PyQBMMlib currently has all the capabilities of QBMMlib except for traditional CQMOM, which was elided in lieu of its contemporary, CHyQMOM.
 This includes:
 - Automatic formulation of moment transport equations
 - 1-3D moment inversion